-History of the Athenaeum
+History of the Athenaeum Club House

-The Athenaeum Club began raising funds in the early 1900's to commission a grand building in Greek revival architectural style as a gathering place for “literary learning” and community service.
-The final inspiration to build the Club House came in 1907 when a fire suspiciously broke out in the Pepper Building as 100 Club members gathered for their annual business meeting.
-The women ultimately raised $33,000 to purchase land and lay the cornerstone of the “Kansas City Athenaeum Clubhouse” in 1913.
+When the membership grew to 500 women in the early 1900's, the Club began raising funds to establish the Athenaeum Club House as a gathering place for “literary learning” and community service.
+A greater urgency to build the Club House arose in 1907 when a fire suspiciously broke out in the Pepper Building as Club members gathered for their annual business meeting.
+The women ultimately raised $33,000 to purchase land and commission a grand three-story building in Greek Revival architectural style.
+The cornerstone for the “Kansas City Athenaeum Clubhouse” was laid in 1913 at the corner of Linwood Boulevard and Campbell Street in the Hyde Park neighborhood.

-The Athenaeum Clubhouse opened in 1914 at the intersection of Linwood Boulevard and Campbell Street in the Hyde Park neighborhood.
-For more than 100 years, Club members gathered at the facility to mobilize civic engagement and philanthropy for such initiatives as Truman Hospital, the Rose Garden at Loose Park, Children’s Mercy Hospital, and daycare options for working mothers.
-When its membership dwindled from more than 900 women in the 1920’s to a few dozen in 2015, the Club sold the Athenaeum property to the DEED Foundation as a women’s organization with a shared commitment for charitable fundraising and community service.
+The Athenaeum Club House opened in 1914 and became a central location for women's advocacy and empowerment.
+Membership grew to more than 1,000 members during the 1930's and 1940's.
+For more than 100 years, Club members gathered at the facility to mobilize civic engagement and philanthropy for such initiatives as Truman Hospital, the Rose Garden at Loose Park, Children’s Mercy Hospital, street signage in Kansas City, kindergarten education, and daycare options for working mothers.
+Public schools in Kansas City are named in honor of two of the Athenaeum Club's most prolific leaders, Katharine B. Richardson and Mary Harmon Weeks.